ivawkin/Pwnagotchi-Project/README.md

 like they did go for me, when installing Plugins and finding the ones that work takes some time and succces/error procedures :D

 ## 2. Install Display
 The Waveshare V4 HAT+ connects directly to the Pi header (no wiring needed).
 I used standoffs to stabilize it inside the case.

 ## 3. Power It Up
 The PiSugar S fits directly on the GPIO underside and powers the whole rig beautifully.
 It even gives a clean shutdown button if you enable it.

-## 4. Case It
+## 4. Case It (Case found here : https://makerworld.com/en/models/219507-pwnagotchi-wavesharev4-pisugar2-case#profileId-238242 )

-I designed (or downloaded and tweaked) a custom 3D-printed case for this exact combo.
+I designed ( ofcourse i did not :D ) (downloaded) a custom 3D-printed case for this exact combo.
 Used white PLA for this build.
 Compact, tough, and photogenic 😎

 ## 5. Configure Plugins